Sparse learned kernels for interpretable and efficient medical time series processing: Results

 To begin our exploration, we look to quantify the effect each kernel has on the output signal when presented with a perfect match to its signal.
 To compute the importance of the $m^{th}$ kernel, we calculate the following expression:

 where $\|\mathbf{k}_m\|_2^2 =\sum_jk^2_{m,j}$ is the sum of each squared component of the $m^{th}$ kernel, $\textit{b}_m$ is the $m^{th}$ kernel's bias, and $\textit{w}_m$ is the $m^{th}$ kernel's weight.
 This, by definition, computes the value added to the final signal by that kernel when the kernel perfectly overlaps with an exact template match.
-Furthermore, we also note that in the case of a normalized kernel and bias (i.e. $\sum_j\textbf{k}^2_{m,j} + b_m = 1$), the kernel importance directly equals the weighting of that kernel.
+Furthermore, we also note that in the case of a normalized kernel and bias (i.e., $\sum_j\textbf{k}^2_{m,j} + b_m = 1$), the kernel importance directly equals the weighting of that kernel.
 We run this kernel analysis across all 10 cross-validation models for the small, medium, and large model sizes.

+We notice a clear pattern between kernel size and kernel importance.
+We find that for the medium and large models, the long kernels have significantly more positive ($p < 10^{-13}$) mean importance than the short and moderate kernels, with significance computed via two-tailed independent samples t-tests.
+For the small model, the long and moderate kernels have a mean importance significantly more positive than the small kernels ($p < 10^{-6}$) (see Figure \ref{fig:kernel_effect}). \textbf{These results indicate that long kernels generally learn to recognize poor-quality signal features, while medium and short kernels learn to recognize clean PPG features.}

-We also compute and record the output values of each kernel group over the whole test dataset.
+We investigate this claim empirically by computing the activations of each kernel size group over the entire test dataset, grouping activation values by whether they were generated by artifact-containing PPG signals or clean signals.
 Essentially, we perform the convolution and weighting operation for each set of kernels grouped by size (long, moderate, or short), along the entire test dataset, concatenating the output values to one array.
 We further segregate the output values depending on whether they were generated by PPG signals labeled as artifact or clean.
 In the framework of our model, this is equivalent to computing:

 where $g$ represents the kernel group in question, i.e., the long, moderate, or short kernels, $M^g$ is the number of kernels in group $g$, $\mathbf{b}^g$ are the biases of group $g$, and $\mathbf{w}^g$ are weights associated with kernel group $g$.